 The Expenditure and Funding Analysis shows how annual expenditure is used and funded from resources (government grants, council tax and business rates) by local authorities in comparison with those resources consumed or earned by authorities in accordance with proper accounting practice.
 It also shows how this expenditure is allocated for decision making purposes between the council's services.
+The reportable segments have been identified to align with service structure.
 Income and expenditure accounted for under proper accounting practice is presented more fully in the Comprehensive Income and Expenditure Statement.